jupiterbak/WDISS/readme.md

     $ npm install npm -g

 ### 7-Zip
-Ff your Host/edge do not have an internet connection, we also provide a precompiled version.
+If your host/edge do not have an internet connection, we also provide a precompiled version.
 For the installation of these pacakges, you will need 7-Zip. to install it, just go on [official 7-Zip website](https://www.7-zip.de/), download the x64 installer and follow the instructions.

 If the installation was successful, you should be able to run the following command on a windows OS.